We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Cebu is one of the best diving locations in the Philippines and in fact the island boasts several different destinations: Malapascua, Moalboal, Sumilon, Oslob and Mactan,.
 Each offers something distinct and the diversity of diving in the Cebu region makes it a favourite for Philippines liveaboard boats.

-Cebu holds the promise of vast schools of sardines, whale sharks, thresher sharks and manta rays.
-There is also all manner of critters to thrill lovers of macro: blue-ringed octopus, pygmy seahorses, frogfish, pipefish as well as electric clams.
-Considering Cebu as a whole, the variety of diving is really incredible.
+Cebu holds the promise of vast schools of sardines, year round interactions with whale sharks, encounters with the elusive thresher shark, and manta rays.
+There are also all manner of critters to thrill lovers of macro: blue-ringed octopus, pygmy seahorses, frogfish, pipefish, as well as electric clams.
+Considering the island of Cebu as a whole, with its network of marine reserves and sanctuaries, the variety of diving is really incredible.
+If the excellent Malapascua is the particular Cebu destination you are interested in, then check out our dedicated Malapascua dive sites page.

 Dive Site Descriptions